RadotJar/faraway-fastness/_notes/session-manifest.md

 ### Rule Clarifications

-**Spell Declaration: ** You must declare you are casting a spell before initiative is rolled.
+**Spell Declaration** You must declare you are casting a spell before initiative is rolled.
 You must specify which spell.

-**Flanking: ** Flanking an enemy gives you a +2 to hit.
+**Flanking:** Flanking an enemy gives you a +2 to hit.

-**Attacking from Rear: ** Attacking an enemy from the rear gives you a +2 to hit like flanking.
+**Attacking from Rear:** Attacking an enemy from the rear gives you a +2 to hit like flanking.
 If your character can ambush or backstab, you may also trigger those abilities.

-**Firing into Melee: ** Firing through engaged allies to hit an unengaged opponent is at -2.
+**Firing into Melee:** Firing through engaged allies to hit an unengaged opponent is at -2.
 Firing at opponents engaged with allies is not allowed at all (unless you have the Precise Shooting proficiency, which is at -4).

-**Retreating from Melee: ** You must declare your retreat before initiative is rolled.
+**Retreating from Melee:** You must declare your retreat before initiative is rolled.
 On your initiative, you turn away from engaged enemies and move up to your running speed.
 You have -2 AC until your next turn.
 Opponents **do not** get a free attack a la 'opportunity attack'.

-**Ammunition Retrieval: ** Spent ammunition cannot be retrieved.
+**Ammunition Retrieval:** Spent ammunition cannot be retrieved.